Ashi252/Bank-Management-System-/README.md

 # Bank-Management-System-
-A function bank management system with a graphical user interface
+A bank management system with a graphical user interface